textmodes/archive-amiga/README.md

 be kept in mind when contributing to the project:

  * Only ASCII art

+   * The accepted text encodings are:

+     * US-ASCII
+     * IBM Code Page 437

+   * Do not submit UTF-8 encoded works

  * Only original work
  * Some ANSI codes are allowed, such as SGI (colors), but no cursor movement or other ANSI sequences